Dr. Joyce O'Mahony

 Employment HistoryJoyce O'Mahony has expertise in public/community health nursing practice, research and education.
 She has scholarly experience as a faculty member and numerous years of clinical teaching.
 Her nursing background is an accumulation of many years of diverse experience and knowledge.
 Earlier career choices consisted of extensive hospital-based positions in a variety of acute care areas, while in recent years she has focused on community health care as a public health nurse, nursing instructor, manager and researcher.

-Courses TaughtPast courses taught include: Community Health Nursing (Theory and Nursing Practice),Senior's Health (acute care/community),Nursing Research, Nursing Practice: Transitioning to BScN Graduate
+Courses TaughtPast courses taught include: Community Health Nursing (Theory and Nursing Practice),Senior's Health (acute care/community),Nursing Research, Nursing Practice: Transitioning to BScN Graduate; Graduate Research in Healthcare

 Professional AffiliationsCollege of Registered Nurses of British Columbia(CRNBC)